Public Affairs Digital Communications

 Stay in your lane and stick to the facts

-Keep your communications to topics you are well-versed on or that is valuable directly to your audience.
+Keep your communications to topics you are well-versed on or that is of direct value to your audience.
 Be factual, and stick to reputable sources when citing information.
 Now is not the time to share personal opinions about the pandemic or take information from unregulated sources, such as YouTube.

 Do your research